 Make sure your doctor knows if you are also taking potassium supplements or salt substitutes containing potassium, or certain diuretics such as amiloride (Midamor®, Moduretic®), spironolactone (Aldactazide®, Aldactone®), or other products containing triamterene.
 Using these medicines together may cause serious problems.

-triamterene and hydrochlorothiazide may increase the amount of potassium in your blood (hyperkalemia).
-Stop using triamterene and hydrochlorothiazide and check with your doctor right away if you are having abdominal or stomach pain; confusion; difficulty with breathing; irregular heartbeats; nausea or vomiting; nervousness; numbness or tingling in the hands, feet, or lips; shortness of breath; or weakness or heaviness of the legs.
+This medicine may increase the amount of potassium in your blood (hyperkalemia).
+Check with your doctor right away if you have stomach pain, confusion, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, trouble breathing, or weakness or heaviness of the legs.

-triamterene and hydrochlorothiazide may make you dizzy or drowsy.
+This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
 Dizziness may be worse if you lose too much water from your body.
 You can lose water by sweating, having diarrhea, or vomiting.
-Tell your doctor if triamterene and hydrochlorothiazide makes you feel lightheaded or dizzy after you have been vomiting or had diarrhea.
+Tell your doctor if this medicine makes you feel lightheaded or dizzy after you have been vomiting or had diarrhea.

 Check with your doctor right away if you experience drowsiness, fainting, confusion, muscle pain, weakness, and/or a fast heartbeat.
 Use extra care if you exercise or if the weather is hot.
 Heavy sweating can cause dehydration (loss of too much water) or electrolyte imbalances (loss of sodium, potassium, or magnesium in the body).

-Make sure any doctor or dentist who treats you knows that you are using triamterene and hydrochlorothiazide.
-You may need to stop using triamterene and hydrochlorothiazide several days before having surgery or medical tests.
-The results of some tests may be affected by triamterene and hydrochlorothiazide.
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+You may need to stop using this medicine several days before having surgery or medical tests.
+The results of some tests may be affected by this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This especially includes over-the-counter (nonprescription) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may tend to increase your blood pressure.